supermarsx/magickeyboard/readme.md

 - This repository includes a GitHub Actions workflow at `.github/workflows/ci.yml` which runs lightweight lint/format checks and tests, validates the file list on Windows runners, and packages the layout folder as a ZIP artifact.
 - Maintenance scripts are available in the `scripts/` directory for generating checksums, packaging releases, and running tests.
+ - Maintenance scripts are available in the `scripts/` directory for generating checksums, packaging releases, and running tests.
+There are both POSIX (bash) and Windows (batch/PowerShell) helpers to support running checks and packaging on CI or developer machines.
+Windows-specific scripts include `scripts\check-lint.bat`, `scripts\check-format.bat`, `scripts\compute_checksums.bat`, `scripts\run-tests.bat`, and `scripts\package_layouts.ps1`.

+### Locale-aware layout names

+The layout installer now supports translated `Layout Text` registry values.
+It detects the system UI locale and sets the translated layout name from `All Keyboard Layouts (1.0.3.40)/translations.json` using a small PowerShell helper (`get_translation.ps1`).
+The installer falls back to English where translations are missing.
+See the `All Keyboard Layouts` README for more details.

 ### Manually install layouts